Since Prof. Paulheim is on a research sabbatical in HWS 2021, this lecture will be held in the following mode:

 This course gives an introduction to the technical foundations of Semantic Web Technologies, including knowledge representation and query languages, as well as logical inference.
 More specifically, it covers the following contents:

-Exercise solutions and additional materials will be made available in the corresponding ILIAS group.
+Videos, slides, and exercise solutions and other additional materials will be made available in the corresponding ILIAS group.

 Literature (suggested reading list):